Dr Shirley Velasquez-Hoque

 Research

-My research expertise and interests focus on international migration, development, and gender relations, particularly economic remittances.
+My research interests and expertise focus on international migration, development, and gender relations, particularly economic remittances.
 Becoming a migrant at the age of 14, remittances have always fascinated me due to the connection and impact they have on migrant families and home/host countries’ economies.
 I have researched different aspects of remittances, including remittances and poverty alleviation in Ecuador and Bangladesh.
 My PhD focused on exploring Ecuadorian remittances, gender, and family relations, giving particular emphasis on remittance management relations, and proposing a new remittance framework.
-I am currently undertaking a study on female, male, and transgender migrant sex workers in the UK, their remittance practices, and entrepreneurship ventures back home.
-I am an Ecuadorian and British national, fluent in English and Spanish, who has lived in Ecuador, the USA, and England.
-I embrace qualitative research methods, and I have carried out fieldwork in England and Ecuador.
+I embrace qualitative research methods.
+My current work explores the remittance and entrepreneurship practices of migrant workers in the UK and abroad.

 Research impact